dusancv22/CC-Release-Monitor/README.md

 ## 📱 Usage Example

-1. Start bot with `start_bot.bat`
+1. Start bot with `start_bot.bat` (console) or `start_bot_tray_silent.bat` (tray)
 2. Find your bot on Telegram
 3. Send `/start` to see available commands
 4. Send `/start_monitoring` to enable automatic checking
 5. Bot will notify you when Claude Code commits or changelog updates occur
+6. Use `/changelog` to see timestamped changelog updates

 ## 🔄 Updates

 The bot automatically tracks:
-- New commits to the main branch
+- New commits to the main branch with detailed information
-- Changes to CHANGELOG.md
+- Changes to CHANGELOG.md with actual GitHub timestamps
 - Any future GitHub releases (if they start using releases)
+- Full commit history and file change details

 ## 📞 Support